-Being treated unfairly is unfortunately a part of life.
-We can’t control how we are treated most of the time, and some people are just plainly unaware of their disappointing behavior.
-Therefore, it’s only natural that we experience feelings of resentment sometimes.
+Being treated unfairly is an unfortunate part of life.
+We can't control how we are treated most of the time, and some people are just plainly unaware of their disappointing behavior.
+Therefore, it's only natural that we experience feelings of resentment sometimes.

 In this article, I'll look at the prevailing studies on resentment and explain how to best let go of these negative feelings.

 - What causes resentment?